 Парк Погулянка – Pogulianka Park

 If you decide to visit Личаківський цвинтар, you should probably go to this park.
 Its name speaks for itself because it comes from the word гуляти – to walk.
 It is a great place for picnics, too.
-You can also see the river Пасіка here, which is a feeder of Lviv belowground river Полтва.
-A couple of centuries ago Полтва was beautiful and important part of Lviv, but now it flows under the Opera Theatre and nobody can see it.
+You can also see the river Пасіка here, which is a feeder of Lviv underground river Полтва.
+A couple of centuries ago Полтва was a beautiful and important part of Lviv, but now it flows under the Opera Theatre and nobody can see it.

 Where: вулиця Погулянка (Pogulianka street)